Emarioo/BetterThanBatch/README.md

 - Concatenation (.. instead of ## from C)
 - Asynchronous functions and multithreading (no locks)

-Structs and arrays will probably be left out unless a good idea on how to deal with them comes to mind.
-Language has weak typing at the moment (C is strong while Javascript is weak)
+Language has weak typing (C is strong while Javascript is weak)

 See the Guide/Walkthrough [](docs/guide.md)